 Freshly grilled veggies are perfect for pasta.
 The sauce is made with herbs and extra butter!
 But, what puts this pasta dinner over the edge are the 2 Tbsp of capers!
 It makes this gluten-free pasta taste awesome!

-Capers also mix well with the grilled veggies.
+Capers also mix well with grilled veggies.

 5. Mushroom bruschetta